Mary Woronov: 1979–1990: Relocation to Los Angeles; further film roles

 Woronov relocated from New York to Los Angeles in 1979, appearing in Rock 'n' Roll High School the same year.
-Her breakthrough role came in Paul Bartel's black comedy Eating Raoul (1982), in which she portrayed the wife of a Los Angeles restaurant owner (also played by Bartel), both of whom resort to robbing and murdering swingers to support their declining business.
+Her breakthrough role came in Paul Bartel's black comedy Eating Raoul (1982), in which she portrayed the wife of a Los Angeles want-to-be-restaurant owner (also played by Bartel), both of whom resort to robbing and murdering swingers to support their business ambitions.
+Six years later she and Bartel reprised the roles as cameos in Chopping Mall (1986).

-She subsequently had roles in numerous films including Blood Theatre (1984), Night of the Comet (1984), Chopping Mall and Nomads (1986).
+She subsequently had roles in numerous films including Blood Theatre (1984), Night of the Comet (1984), and Nomads (1986).
 She became a fan of the Los Angeles punk music scene, and made an appearance with actor Jack Nance in the Suicidal Tendencies music video "Institutionalized" (1983); the two portrayed the protagonist's parents in the video.
 She later reprised this character in the band's music video for the song "Possessed To Skate" (1987).

 Subsequent film roles include in Scenes from the Class Struggle in Beverly Hills (1989), Dick Tracy (1990), and Where Sleeping Dogs Lie (1991).
 On television, Woronov made guest appearances on numerous series in the 1980s, such as Logan's Run, Buck Rogers in the 25th Century, Charlie's Angels, Mr. Belvedere, Murder, She Wrote, Amazing Stories, St. Elsewhere, Wings, Babylon 5, Family Matters, and Highlander: The Series.

 1991–present: Later film performances

 In 1991, Woronov reprised her role from Rock 'n' Roll High School in the sequel Rock 'n' Roll High School Forever.
 In 1995, she had a supporting role in the independent comedy film Glory Daze.
+In 1996, she appeared in the Soundgarden music video for the song Blow Up the Outside World (1996).

-She later had roles in the animated Looney Tunes: Back in Action (2003), Rob Zombie's horror film The Devil's Rejects (2005), Ti West's supernatural horror film The House of the Devil (2009), and the black comedy splatter film All About Evil (2010).
+She later had roles in the animated Looney Tunes: Back in Action (2003), Rob Zombie's horror film The Devil's Rejects (2005) and Ti West's supernatural horror film The House of the Devil (2009).

 She appeared in Barneys New York fall 2014 advertising campaign, "L.A.
-Stories," shot by Bruce Weber.
+Stories", shot by Bruce Weber.